jixunbo/LightMBN/README.md

 '--datadir', type=str, is the dataset root, which contains folder Market-1501, DukeMTMC-ReID etw..

-'--data_train' and '--data_test', type=str, specify the name of train/test dataset, which we can train on one dataset but test on another dataset, supported options: market1501, dukemtmc, MOT17, cuhk03_spilited(767/700 protocol).
+'--data_train' and '--data_test', type=str, specify the name of train/test dataset, which we can train on single or multiple datasets but test on another datasets, supported options: market1501, dukemtmc, MOT17, cuhk03_spilited(767/700 protocol) or e.g. market1501+dukemtmc.

 '--batchid 6' and '--batchimage 8': type=int, indicate that each batch contrains 6 persons, each person has 8 different images, totally 48 images.